bxparks/rpn83p/USER_GUIDE.md

 `BASE` mode functions were inspired by the HP-16C, which has more extensive functions in this area compared to the HP-42S.

-All menu functions under the `BASE` menu operate on *integer* values instead of floating point values.
-Currently, the RPN83P app supports only unsigned 32-bit integers.
-(Support for 8-bit, 16-bit, and 24-bit integers may be implemented in the near future.)
-Any floating point values on the RPN stack (e.g. `X` or `Y` registers) are converted into an unsigned 32-bit integer before being passed into a logical, bitwise, or arithmetic function.
-This includes the `DEC` (base
+All menu functions under the `BASE` menu operate on *unsigned integer* values instead of floating point values.
+The following word sizes have been
+implemented: 8, 16, 24, and 32 bits.
+Any floating point values on the RPN stack (e.g. `X` or `Y` registers) are converted into an unsigned integer before being passed into a logical, bitwise, or arithmetic function.
+This includes the `DEC` (base 10) mode.

-10) mode.
+The maximum value that can be represented when in `BASE` mode is `2^WSIZ-1`, which is (255, 16383, 16777215, 4294967295) for (8, 16, 24, 32) bit integers
+respectively.

 #### Base Modes

 **DEC** (decimal)

 The `DEC` (decimal) mode is the default.
-All numbers on the RPN stack are displayed as an integer, after being converted to an unsigned 32-bit integer.
+All numbers on the RPN stack are displayed as an integer, after being converted to an unsigned integer.

 ![Numbers in Decimal Mode](docs/rpn83p-screenshot-base-dec.png)

 If the value on the RPN stack is negative, a single `-` sign is shown.
-If the value is greater than or equal to `2^32`, then 3 dots `...` are shown.
-If the floating point value is within the range of `[0, 2^32)` but has non-zero fractional value, a decimal point is shown after converting the integer part into a 32-bit unsigned integer.
+If the value is greater than or equal to `2^WSIZ`, then 3 dots `...` are shown.
+If the floating point value is within the range of `[0, 2^WSIZ)` but has non-zero fractional value, a decimal point is shown after converting the integer part into a unsigned integer.

 **HEX** (hexadecimal)

 The `HEX` (hexadecimal) mode displays all numbers on the RPN stack using base
 16. Only the integer part is rendered.
-It is converted into an unsigned 32-bit integer, and printed using 8 hexadecimal digits.
+It is converted into an unsigned integer, and printed using a fixed number of hexadecimal digits depending on the word size.
 If there are fractional digits after the decimal point, a decimal point `.` is printed at the end of the 8 digits to indicate that the fractional part is not shown.
 Negative numbers are not valid and a single `-` character is printed instead.
-Three dots are printed if the integer part is `>= 2^32`.
+Three dots are printed if the integer part is `>= 2^WSIZ`.

 The hexadecimal digits `A` through `F` are entered using `ALPHA` `A`, through `ALPHA` `F`.
 You can lock the `ALPHA` mode using `2ND` `A-LOCK`, but that causes